 Marcus has a particular interest in GDPR / privacy work and the related compliance, commercial issues, data investigations and data fraud work in the software / technology / fintech / data & AI markets.

-Marcus has been instructed in some extremely complex and varied fraud cases in his last 6 years of practice (both defending and prosecuting) as well organised crime, drug conspiracies, road traffic and serious violence.
-He also has experience in the civil courts having appeared in both the Chancery Division of the High Court and VAT Tax Tribunal.
+Marcus has experience in the civil courts having appeared in both the Chancery Division of the High Court and VAT Tax Tribunal.

-All of this experience shaped him to be an all-round barrister.
-He has a down-to-earth approach and gives practical advice based on sound judgment backing up robust courtroom skills.
+Consequently, all this experience has shaped him to be an all-round barrister.
+He has a down-to-earth approach and gives practical advice based on sound judgment backed up by robust courtroom skills.